How Can We Help You?

 There are two classes offered:

-- Health Care Provider CPR is intended for medical professionals that are required to have certification for their employment.
-This class is normally scheduled on the second Tuesday of the month and is scheduled from 6 pm to 10 pm.
-The cost for this course is $30.
+- Health Care Professionals CPR is intended for medical professionals that are required to have certification for their employment.

 What do I do if my CO (Carbon Monoxide) detector activates?